- Apply to Take the Exam

 - After the Exam Day

-Exiting the Exam Area
+Ending the Exam

 Email with Survey Link

-During the exam, you will receive an email from the ABPMR reminding you of the binding agreements you signed, as well as a link to a post-exam survey.
+After your exam, you will receive an email from the ABPMR reminding you of the binding agreements you signed, as well as a link to a post-exam survey.
 We encourage you to complete the survey; the board seriously considers your feedback.